 Southern Hillsborough County is experiencing unprecedented population growth that is driving the demand for additional drinking water.
 By 2045, the number of homes in the Boyette area is expected to grow by one-third, the number in Wimauma is expected to more than double, and the number in the Balm area is expected to nearly triple.

-Tampa Bay Water is building a new South Hillsborough Pipeline that will carry up to 65 million gallons per day (mgd) of additional drinking water to the southern Hillsborough service area.
+Tampa Bay Water is building the new South Hillsborough Pipeline to meet this need.
+The new pipeline will carry up to 65 million gallons per day (mgd) of additional drinking water to the southern Hillsborough service area.